evanpurkhiser/kohana-HTML2PDF/README.md

  * `$document->header_spacing($spacing)` - Set the spacing between the content and header
  * `$document->margins($top, $left, $bottom, $right)` - Set the margins for the document (in millimeters)

+See the [class itself](classes/Kohana/HTML2PDF/Document.php) for all the available methods.

 Finally you can then render the document as a PDF two different ways.
-You can eaither save the PDF to a file on the file-system, you can render the PDF to the clients browser, or you can force the PDF to be downloaded by the client.
+You can eaither save the PDF to a file on the file-system, or you can convert the PDF and have the PDF BLOB returned.

     // Save to the filesystem
     $document->save('/home/evan/document.pdf');

-    // Render the document to the client browser
-    $document->render(FALSE, $file_name);

-    // Force the client to download the document
-    $document->render(TRUE, $file_name);
+    // Save to filesystem and return temporary file path
+    $temp_path = $document->save();

+    // Convert and put the BLOB into a variable
+    $pdf_blob = $document->convert();